dober-man/dober-man.github.io/xc/xc-preventing-xc2xc-dos.md

 ## Overview

+F5 Distributed Cloud offers a suite of powerful features designed to simplify the lives of administrators and engineers.
+A key aspect of this ease of use comes from **shared objects**, such as **Regional Edge Proxies** which utilize well-known public IP addresses.
+However, while this shared infrastructure enhances scalability and efficiency, it can also present risks if leveraged by attackers.

+For instance:

 1. Customer(x) has tenant(x) in XC with a Load Balancer pointing to their public IP origin servers.
 These may be behind a perimeter firewall nat (as diagrammed below) or be actual public IPs on the servers.
 2. Customers perimeter firewall is configured to **deny all inbound traffic to public IP for site1.example.com**
 3. Perimeter Firewall is configured to **allow inbound traffic to public IP for site1.example.com for XC IP's**. (which is a well known and public shared IP range)